 With the introduction of baby formula and other toddler foods most mothers assume that this is a perfect replacement to breast milk.
-Dead wrong.
 The truth is that there is nothing quite like breast milk.
 From how it is made to how it affects the baby’s development, breast milk is quite the a fascinating toddler’s food.
-All mothers need is to understand breast milk both for their well being and that of their kids.
+All mothers need to understand breast milk both for their well being and that of their kids.

 1. How breast milk is made in the breasts

 To produce breast milk, mothers melt their own body fat.
 Are you with me?
 We literally dissolve parts of ourselves, starting with gluteal-femoral fat, aka our butts, and turn it into liquid to feed our babies.

 Breast milk is much more than food: it’s potent medicine and, simultaneously, a powerful medium of communication between mothers and their babies.
 It’s astonishing.
 It should be—the recipe for mother’s milk is one that female bodies have been developing for 300 million years.

 2. Some kids need it more than others.